-However, evidence also shows incremental and noticeable declines across all our habitats and species due to pressures from increased housing needs, infrastructure, employment space, intensive agriculture and the changing climate^{vii}.
+However, evidence also shows incremental and noticeable declines across all our habitats and species due to pressures from increased housing needs, infrastructure, employment space, intensive agriculture and the changing climatevii.

-Transport delivery needs to strive to achieve an environmental net gain.
+Transport delivery needs to mitigate adverse environmental impacts and strive to achieve an environmental net gain.
 This means reducing loss of vegetation or loss of views due to new infrastructure and eliminating the harm that vehicle emissions cause to human health, habitats and species.
+It further means that infrastructure development should leave the natural environment in a measurably better state than beforehand.